bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-02-setting-up-a-fetch-only-remote.md

 ---
 layout: post
-title: Setting up a fetch-only remote
+title: "Setting up a Fetch-Only Remote"
 ---

 It may happen that you have a remote to which you have push rights but will